joshlapham/Cartoons-By-John/README.md

 * [Reachability](https://github.com/tonymillion/Reachability)
 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack)

-Thank you to the respective authors for creating and sharing your work.
+Thank you to the respective authors for creating and sharing their work.